Steve-Fenton/astro-accelerator/src/pages/features/posts.md

     alt: Dummy image
 ---

-In Astro Accelerator, articles (posts, articles, blogs, news, etc) require a couple of puzzle pieces.
-In the examples below, the term `articles` is used, but you can call this anything as long as you keep it consistent.
+In Astro Accelerator, posts (news, articles, blogs, etc) require a couple of puzzle pieces.
+In the examples below, the term `articles` is used below, but you can call this anything as long as you keep it consistent.

 1. `/pages/articles.md` (used for frontmatter)
 2. `/pages/articles/` folder